Where is radioactive waste produced?

 Radiation therapy: To treat cancer, specialists use strong external radiation sources which destroy the tumours.
 Alternatively, weaker sources with a localised effect are used over longer time periods directly in the body, for example in cervical cancer.
 In some cases, radioactive medications are also administered.

 Healthcare: Ionising radiation is also used in food hygiene and in fighting pathogens.
 It can be used to kill bacteria such as salmonella and to extend the shelf-life of foodstuffs such as spices and seeds.
-Radiation also plays a role in eradicating the tsetse fly and Egyptian tiger mosquito.
-Male mosquitoes are sterilised through irradiation, preventing the reproduction of these dangerous insects when they are subsequently released.
+Radiation also plays a role in eradicating the tsetse fly and the Egyptian tiger mosquito.
+Male mosquitoes are sterilised through irradiation preventing the reproduction of these dangerous insects when they are subsequently released.

 Applications in industry and technology